priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - I adore you
 - I feel jubilation
 - Let's act joyfully
+- You seem happy
+- You seem full of joy

 ## intent:trust
 - That does sound really difficult.